cunterrainer/Snake/README.md

 - **△:** Reset the game or create a new level layout.
 - **OPTIONS:** Pause/resume the game.

+If you encounter issues with controller input, please verify that you have selected the correct controller, ensuring it corresponds to the one initially assigned by your PC.

 # Build Instructions
 ## Using premake
 This project utilizes Premake as its build system, offering seamless integration with Visual Studio, Clang, and GCC.
 To set up the project, follow these steps: